A Guide to Sundancing in the Summer

 1.Scenic Lift Rides and Full Moon Rides-The best part about a scenic lift ride: anyone can do it.
 At Sundance, you ride Ray’s Lift to the top of Ray’s Summit where you can head out on a hike or just enjoy the views.
 From here, take Arrowhead Lift to lunch at Bearclaw Cabin where 360-degree views of the Wasatch Mountains and valleys await.
 You’ll ride the chair back to the base after.
 Mountain peaks, lush forests, and views of the entire resort make this a winning ride.
 Open until October 9.
 On select nights, bundle up for a Full Moon Lift Ride.
 The experience is about 45 minutes and can be quite cool.
 Bring a jacket.
 Offered through October.

-2. Lift-served Hiking- Visitors to Sundance can reach Stewart Falls, one of Utah’s most photographed waterfalls, from a shorter trail than is open to the public.
+2. Lift-served Hiking- Visitors to Sundance can reach Stewart Falls, one of Utah’s most photographed waterfalls, from a shorter trail than what is open to the public.
 Purchase a scenic lift ride ticket and ride to Ray’s Summit for wide-open valley views.
 Then follow a trail through the forest to a meadow, ending at Stewart Falls.
 Plan for three miles of walking and about two hours.

 Dine before the show by purchasing barbecue tickets for just $19.
 Enjoy a meal at 6 p.m. in the mountains before taking your seats.